Shoes3/exe-shoes/README.md

 ## Requirements

-* You need Shoes 3.3.1 (r2480 or newer) installed on your Windows machine doing the packaging
+* You need Shoes 3.3.1 ,r2480 or newer installed on your Windows machine doing the packaging
 * You need NSIS Unicode installed on your Windows machine.
 Version 2.45.6 is good but can be hard to find.
-(I've got a copy.)[http://shoes.mvmanila.com/public/shoesdeps/mingw/nsis-2.46.5-Unicode-setup.exe ]
-  Please use NSIS Unicode if you value your users.
+(I've got a copy.)[http://shoes.mvmanila.com/public/shoesdeps/mingw/nsis-2.46.5-Unicode-setup.exe] Please use NSIS Unicode if you value your users.
 * You need (Resource Hacker)[http://www.angusj.com/resourcehacker] or some way to set the icon of an exe